Saturday 14th August 2004

 last night being a prime example.

-Perhaps I will video it and fast forward through the sweaty's comments
+I looked forward to the return of "Match of the Day" after Spurs regularly being on past midnight on ITV's "The Premiership".
+Perhaps I will video it and fast forward through the sweaty's comments in future.

-Carter (North Upper)
+Pete Carter (North Upper)

-this weekend :
+|Other scores this weekend :|

 Back to homepage